kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 • **Placement of the camera**\
-    Start moving camera in different directions or angles and allow the person to start moving in space then we will be able to reconstruct the math and deal with lost frames.
+    Start moving the. camera in different directions or angles and allow the person to start moving in space then we will be able to reconstruct the math and deal with lost frames.

 • **Improve the stability**\
-    For improvinng accuracy and reliability, the Kalman filter is the best possible linear estimator in the [minimum mean-square-error](https://en.wikipedia.org/wiki/Minimum_mean_square_error) sense.
+    For improving accuracy and reliability, the Kalman filter is the best possible linear estimator in the [minimum mean-square-error](https://en.wikipedia.org/wiki/Minimum_mean_square_error) sense.

 • **Gesture Recognition in the Virtual World**\